charliehawley/MP2-PA/README.md

 On large displays, the user interfaces appear to the left, whilst the outputs are central, with function indicators on the right.
 On smaller displays the modules prioritise user input above the outputs with the indicators beneath.
 <br><br>
-An about section explains the philosophy of P.A.L. and there is also a disclaimer recommending against using P.A.L. for serious decisions.
-These appear beneath the main body to avoid interfering with the tone and narrative that has been arranged to lead the user from one module to the next.
+On the iPad, an about section explains the philosophy of P.A.L. and there is also a disclaimer on all displays recommending against using P.A.L. for serious decisions.
+This appears beneath the main body to avoid interfering with the tone and narrative that has been arranged to lead the user from one module to the next.

 ## Surface
 P.A.L. bears striking resemblance to the malicious entity from Stanley Kubrick's masterpiece *2001: A Space Odyssey* but has been rebranded to suggest a more congenial character. <br><br>